Josh-moreton/Josh-moreton.github.io/_tech_specs/Endpoint.md

 ---
 name: Endpoint Security
-position:
-image_path:
-LinkedIn:
-blurb: Prevent, collect, detect, and respond — all with one agent.
+description: Prevent, collect, detect, and respond — all with one agent.
 ---